dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 Even though this whole article presents arguments against the use of factories, that doesn't make them inherently bad.
 In the next section I'll, therefore, describe a scenario where factories *do* make sense.

-## Abstract Factories in Frameworks
+## Abstract Factories in frameworks

 This article specifically targets LOB applications, where the discussed factory abstractions often make little sense.
 While designing frameworks, on the other hand, defining abstract factory abstractions often makes a lot of sense, because framework-specified abstractions allow application developers to intercept the creation of the framework’s main types.
 Still, you won’t see any application code take a dependency on such framework-defined Abstract Factory.
 You will typically see the factory abstraction being overridden inside the application's Composition Root, while application code stays oblivious of this.
 In this case the framework is the consumer of the Abstract Factory; your Composition Root merely implements it.